 Hands aren’t just exposed to the elements in the winter they’re also under attack from constant wear and tear, hot water and harsh detergents too.

 You can protect them in a matter of seconds, though, with a daily dose of hand cream.
-If you’ve always been nervous of trying one in case they’re too scented, try Compagnie de Provence Fragrance-Free Hand Cream which, as the name suggests, is fragrance-free and contains a raft of skin-saving ingredients like Shea Butter, Olive Oil and Vitamin E.
+If you’ve always been nervous of trying one in case they’re too scented, try Anthony Hand Cream which contains ingedients such as Shea butter and coconut to hydrate as well as AHA's to help diminish fine wrinkles and age spots.

 Unless you’re off skiing there’s no chance of you getting a suntan in winter but there’s another reason for skin’s dire palour at this time of year - in cold weather it effectively shuts down the blood vessels nearest to its surface to retain heat internally with the result that skin often looks pale and pasty.

 To (literally) put some colour back into your cheeks simply apply a little Myego Fonteint Hydrating Enhancer.
 One of my favourite skin improvers, this slightly tinted moisturiser not only hydrates skin and evens out skintone, it also gives skin some much needed colour.
 If your complexion’s less than perfect it hides a multitude of sins too.